Valentain2345/KnowGraph/README.md

 #  Notes

 * Ensure all required ports are available before starting the services.
-* Docker setup is recommended for a fully integrated environment and easy of use of the app.
+* Docker setup is recommended for a fully integrated environment and ease of use of the app.
 * Local development is ideal for debugging or developing on individual services.

 ---